salesforce/lwc-rfcs/text/0000-ssr-stylesheet-deduplication.md

 We could also have a targeted strategy only for light DOM components (e.g. to dedupe their `<style>`s and hoist a single `<style>` or `<link>` to the document `<head>`).
 However, this doesn't address the large number of shadow DOM-using LWC components.

-Plus, it would add significant complexity to the API to allow for multiple strategies (`<link>`, remove, keep), which would likely necessitate communicating in the `renderStylesheet` parameters whether a component is shadow or light DOM, whether its styles are scoped, and whether it's enclosed by a shadow DOM component somewhere in its ancestor tree.
+Plus, it would add significant complexity to the API to allow for multiple strategies (`<link>`, remove, keep), which would likely necessitate communicating in the `renderStylesheet` parameters whether a component is shadow or light DOM, and whether it's enclosed by a shadow DOM component somewhere in its ancestor tree.
+(Since only document-level light DOM components can hoist their styles into the `<head>`.)
 To keep things simple, we instead only allow for `<link>`s to be outputted (or returning a falsy value, which indicates to retain the `<style>`).

 Another option is to allow the `renderStyleesheet` function to return a `Promise` that resolves with the expected object.
 This would theoretically allow for an additional optimization: if a `<style>` is detected as not duplicated (or not duplicated a significant number of times), then the user may opt to keep it inlined.